 Fons Sapientiae, Bronze fountain at Maarschalk Fochplein, Leuven, Belgium.

-Students regularly dress the sculpture in different costumes and outfits throughout the academic year, turning it into a focal point of university traditions.
+Students regularly dress the sculpture in different costumes throughout the academic year, turning it into a focal point of university traditions.
 This practice shows how the fountain has become a space where the university community expresses its humor and shared identity.

 The community of curious travelers